 Make Your Rental Apartment Warm and Inviting

-For a full century, rental apartments were thought of as empty boxes for renters to occupy and adapt to.
-Apartments were a place to sleep and eat, and not so much as a location for a great lifestyle.
+For a full century, rental apartments were thought of as empty spaces for renters to occupy and adapt to.
+Apartments were a place to sleep and eat, and not so much a warm, inviting home.
+The word home was meant only for houses.
 In the last 5 years that’s changed.

 As a rental unit manager or landlord, you have an opportunity to show you care as well as to improve your asset value.
 Put your unit into a higher rent price category.
 If your unit is aging, these 20 best renovation ideas for apartments might be your ticket to higher rent and sustainable cash flow.

 Better renters often have more sophisticated tastes and they expect a better rental lifestyle experience.
 The word lifestyle actually means something to them and they’d like a place which reflects the person they are.

 As a landlord, you have plenty of options to upgrade your apartment to give it some class and style without getting too off on a tangent.
 And prospective tenants love anything that looks new, useful and something not available in other rental units.